-General Overview: Successful charter schools are data-driven organizations that regularly assess performance and adjust as part of a process of continuous improvement.
+General Overview: Successful charter schools are data-driven organizations that regularly assess performance, in both academic as well as social-emotional domains, and adjust as part of a process of continuous improvement.
+Assessment of student progress is not just a once a year endeavor.
+Rather, assessment should be:

+- Authentic;

+- Have a benchmark;

+- Be ongoing;

+- Lead to targeted supports/interventions; and

+- Aligned to state standards.

-- 1. Describe the school's use of diagnostic, formative, interim, and summative assessments to evaluate academic progress and achievement, including each assessment's purpose, design, and format. - 2.
-Explain how assessments will be selected and/or created and who will be involved in this process. - 3.
-Provide an annual assessment calendar to demonstrate the frequency of assessments. - 4.
-Explain how the school will ensure the validity and reliability of its assessments. - 5.
-Describe the school's processes for administering assessments and collecting, storing and analyzing data.
+Describe the school's use of diagnostic, formative, interim, and summative assessments to evaluate academic progress and achievement, including each assessment's purpose, design, and format.

-- 6. Explain how the following stakeholders will use data: teachers, administrators, board members, families and students. - 7.
-Explain how individual student, student cohort and school-wide results will be used. - 8.
-Explain any goal-setting practices for students, teachers and administrators. - 9.
-Describe how the school will inform families and students about academic progress and achievement.
+- 2. Describe the school's use of diagnostic, formative, interim, and summative assessments/instruments to evaluate the social-emotional well-bring and growth of students expected to enroll in the proposed school. - 3.
+Ensure all assessments are authentic, embedded in teacher practice, ongoing, lead to targeted supports/interventions, and aligned to state standards. - 4.
+Explain how both the academic and social-emotional assessments/instruments will be selected and/or created and who will be involved in this process. - 5.
+Provide an annual assessment calendar to demonstrate the frequency of both academic as well as social-emotional assessments. - 6.
+Explain how the school will ensure the validity and reliability of all of its assessments and how the school will benchmark the results of such assessments against local, state and/or national norms. - 7.
+Describe the school's processes for administering all assessments and collecting, storing and analyzing data. - 8.
+Explain how the following stakeholders will use data: teachers, mental health/social work professionals, administrators, board members, families and students. - 9.
+Explain how individual student, student cohort and school-wide results will be used for both academic as well as social-emotional measures. - 10.
+Explain any goal-setting practices for students, teachers and administrators. - 11.
+Describe how the school will inform families and students about academic and socialemotional progress and achievement/growth.

-- 1. Present a comprehensive assessment plan likely to meet the needs of all stakeholders. - 2.
+- 1. Present a comprehensive academic and social-emotional assessment plan likely to meet the needs of all stakeholders. - 2.
 Present an assessment plan that aligns with the school's mission, goals, and education philosophy. - 3.
-Present an assessment plan that aligns with the calendar, curriculum, staffing, budget and other sections of the application. - 4.
+Present an assessment plan that is authentic, embedded in teacher practice, ongoing, leads to targeted supports/interventions, aligned to state standards or assessments, and aligned with the calendar, curriculum, staffing, budget and other sections of the application. - 4.
 Demonstrate the ability to ensure valid and reliable assessments. - 5.
-Demonstrate understanding of and commitment to assessment requirements applicable to all public schools consistent with state law27 and relevant policies of the Board of Regents, including the New York State Testing Program. - 6.
+Demonstrate understanding of and commitment to assessment requirements applicable to all public schools consistent with state law36 and relevant policies of the Board of Regents, including the New York State Testing Program. - 6.
 Present a clear and credible plan for sharing relevant data with students, families and the school community.

-27 N.Y.
+36 N.Y.
 Education Law § 2854(1)(b)